 Esto Vir is a name and an exhortation; it is a title, a way of life, and a humble challenge to perfect holiness.

-Meaning "Be a Man!" in Latin, Esto Vir is a brotherhood of Catholic men that began within the Office of Campus Ministry nine years ago.
+Meaning "Be a Man!" in Latin, Esto Vir is a brotherhood of Catholic men that began within the Office of Campus Ministry 15 years ago.
 It offers men at CUA a place to learn about their faith and live it out together with a distinctive spirituality.
 Since its founding, hundreds of men have received faith formation through Esto Vir.
-It has inspiried similar groups under the same name at other Universities, although there is currently no formal connection among them.
-For more information about Esto Vir, please contact
+It has inspired similar groups under the same name at other Universities, although there is currently no formal connection among them.
+For more information about Esto Vir, please contact Matthew Lang, who currently serves as Paladin, or Michael Phelan, the Associate Campus Minister for Men's Ministry and Retreats.

 During the Spanish Civil War, he fulfilled his priestly duties in a clandestine fashion due to religious persecution.
 He escaped to France, and later moved to Rome, where he continued to preach the universal call to holiness.